ibm-cloud-docs/Registry/registry_images_.md

    ```
    {: pre}

 2. Run the following command to add the new reference, where `SOURCE_IMAGE` is the name of your source image and `TARGET_IMAGE` is the name of your target image.
-The source and target images must be in the same region. `SOURCE_IMAGE` and `TARGET_IMAGE` must be in the format `<REPOSITORY>:<TAG>`, for example: `us.icr.io/namespace/image:latest`
+The source and target images must be in the same region. `SOURCE_IMAGE` and `TARGET_IMAGE` must be in the format `repository:tag` or `repository@digest`, for example: `us.icr.io/namespace/image:latest`

    ```
    ibmcloud cr image-tag [SOURCE_IMAGE] [TARGET_IMAGE]